Developer quickstart

 > -d '{"name": "test"}'

-• To use the default AI Hub root API URL, enter https://aihub.instabase.com/api.
+- Community accounts: Enter the default AI Hub root API URL, https://aihub.instabase.com/api.

-• Commercial & Enterprise If your organization has a custom AI Hub domain, enter your organization’s root API URL, such as https://my-organization.instabase.com/api.
+- Organization accounts: If your organization has a custom AI Hub domain, enter your organization’s root API URL, such as https://my-organization.instabase.com/api.
+Use the default AI Hub root API URL if not.

 Testing

-To test your setup, you can make a simple request that requires no consumption units to complete, such as calling the Create batch endpoint.
+To test your setup, you can make a basic request that requires no consumption units to complete, such as calling the Create batch endpoint.
 This endpoint creates an empty resource called a batch.

 1from aihub import AIHub